-Basic Principles
+Basic principles

-An accessibility issue or accommodation need, based on disability3 (whether temporary, transient, or permanent) is considered appropriate if it results in equal opportunity to attain the same level of performance as persons without an identified disability, and meets the individual's disability-related needs without affecting the confidentiality of the examination and integrity of the examination's assessment purpose.
-The basic principle for accessibility and reasonable accommodations for the Registration Examination (also known as the Canadian Professional Standard for Counselling and Psychotherapy (CPSCP): Entry to Practice Competency Assessment) is to remove barriers to enable equal opportunity with dignity and without impediment.
+An accessibility and reasonable accommodation, based on disability (whether temporary or permanent) is considered appropriate if it results in equal opportunity to attain the same level of performance as persons without an identified disability, and meets the individual's disability-related needs without affecting the confidentiality of the examination and integrity of the examination's assessment purpose.
+The basic principle for accessibility and reasonable accommodations for the Registration Examination is to remove barriers to enable equal opportunity with dignity and without impediment.